How to Become a REALTOR® In 2025

 A real estate agent is someone who has earned a state-issued real estate license that allows them to work with buyers or sellers to facilitate real estate transactions.
 To become a real estate agent, you need to take the required pre-license courses and pass your state's licensing exam.

-"Real estate agent" can be used to refer to licensees of any level, but it's sometimes used specifically for the lowest level of real estate licensing.
+Moreover, the term "real estate agent" can be used to refer to licensees of any level, but it's sometimes used specifically for the lowest level of real estate licensing.
 These agents, sometimes called "sales agents," can only practice under the supervision of a "broker," which is the next level of license.

 It's worth noting that in a few states like Washington, these levels are called "broker" and "managing broker" instead.
 However, it's not incorrect to refer to any of these professionals as real estate agents.